mateuskahler/onnx_refine_lab/binary_classifier_fine_tune/readme.md

 ### Dependencies
 `python_requirements.txt` : you can filter out backends that you don't plan to use (eg.: remove Groq if using only Gemini)

-The "merge" step is present because I decided to instruct the model not to return back the text which it was prompted to classify, to save tokens and remote processing power.
-The strategy is to return the id-number and match locally to the prompt text.
+The step during data gathering that "merges" the text with the classification was done to save tokens/processing power: We instruct the model to not return the provoking text, just the answer and the ID.

 ### Gemini Response Format
 (as observed at the time)